luikyv/go-oidc/README.md

 Make sure the `GOBIN` environment variable is set.

 ## To Do's
-* Endpoint prefix.
 * Don't use the default http client.
-* revoke by jti.
-* Add docs, docs should start with the name of the thing.
-* How golang loads packages?
-* Docker compose with mongo and CS.
 * Add index to mongo db.
 * Implement the revocation endpoint.
+Revoke by jti.
 * Should I add the default encryption algorithm instead of requiring the dev to pass it?
 * Implement the resource parameter.
 * Implement a client credentials policy.
-* Test the authorization details.
 * Symmetric encryption for JAR?
 * Support pairwise subject type.
 * Create a package.
 * Client jwks is required for JAR.
-* Handle expired sessions.
+* Better way to handle expired sessions.
 * New grant for token introspection?
 * Separate grant session and token session?
 Could reuse the grant session so the client doesn't need to reauthenticate.
-* Return value with flag or just the default value?
 * Events.
 * Compare ACR values.